 One particularly effective email you can send for user retention is an abandoned cart email.
 E-commerce users abandon online carts at a shockingly high rate of 69%.
 You can drive these users back towards the point of conversion with a well-timed email, reminding them of the goodies they left behind.

 Abandoned cart email campaigns enjoy high open rates of over 40%.
 Still, you can boost your audience engagement even further by including valuable elements such as discounts or free shipping offers within the header or body of your emails.

-An essential factor of user retention is ensuring your users feel recognized as individuals, so whatever channel you choose to communicate with your lapsed users, try to include some level of personalization.
-Anything from using merge tags to include their names to implementing machine learning and behavioral data to recommend products they may like will greatly add to your personalized customer experience.
+An essential factor of user retention is ensuring your users feel recognised as individuals, so whatever channel you choose to communicate with your lapsed users, try to include some level of personalisation.
+Anything from using merge tags to include their names to implementing machine learning and behavioural data to recommend products they may like will greatly add to your personalised customer experience.

-After all, more than half of consumers state that they’re willing to switch brands if there is no clear effort made to personalize their experience.
-So, get personalizing or say bye-bye to those precious customers.
+After all, more than half of consumers state that they’re willing to switch brands if there is no clear effort made to personalise their experience.
+So, get personalising or say bye-bye to those precious customers.

 5. Ask for Feedback

 Have you ever spent hours trying to figure out what’s wrong with a piece of content only to ask your colleague and have them pinpoint the issue immediately?
 Sometimes, you need a fresh pair of eyes, a new perspective, or, in the case of your customers, to hear exactly what it is they want straight from the horse's mouth.